 Policy/rationale.
 The Court reasoned that, under Rule 70(A), the only way a trial court can divest a defendant/judgment debtor of ownership in real estate is if the underlying judgment itself directs the judgment debtor to execute the conveyance.
 Because the Judgment in Conroad had no such direction (it was only a money judgment), the Divest Order was inappropriate under Indiana law.
 The Court pointed to Rule 69(A), which essentially provides that, in money judgment enforcement proceedings, the sale of real estate must be conducted in the same manner as a mortgage foreclosure (i.e. a sheriff’s sale).
 Indiana law does not permit a judgment creditor to simply file a motion to acquire title to a judgment debtor’s real estate.

 - The Difference Between An Execution Sale And A Foreclosure Sale In Indiana

 - Judgment Lien Principles Courtesy Of The Indiana Supreme Court

 - Indiana Follows The Lien Theory Of Mortgages

-Part of my practice is to defend lenders and their servicers in contested foreclosures and consumer finance litigation.
-If you need assistance with such matters in Indiana, please call me at 317-639-6151 or email me at [email protected] Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.
+Part of my practice relates to post-judgment collection proceedings.
+If you need assistance with a similar matter, please call me at 317-639-6151 or email me at [email protected] Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.